-Please note that all documents for non-degree seeking exchange students should be sent by email to firstname.lastname@example.org.
-Send one email with complete documentation.
-Do not send duplicate hard copies.
+Please note that all documents for non-degree seeking exchange students should be uploaded to the student application form.

-You will complete this short application after you have been nominated by your home institution's exchange coordinator: Undergraduate and Graduate Exchange Application.
+You will receive the link to the student application form after you have been nominated by your home university's exchange coordinator.

-2. Original Bank Document: J-1 visa applicants or holders should submit a recent statement or letter from their bank showing adequate funds for the duration of the program to cover personal expenses and any fees that cannot be waived.
-The tuition and some fees are waived with your nomination, but you must show the balance listed on the Financial Affidavit form.
-If your nomination is for one semester, you are only required to show a semester worth of funds listed on the Financial Affidavit Form.
+To complete the most recent UNO Financial Affidavit, please submit the bank document to the application form.
+A recent bank statement or letter from the bank shows adequate funds for the duration of the program to cover personal expenses and any fees that cannot be waived.
+The tuition and some fees are waived with the nomination, and the student's financial supporting documents must show the total balance listed on the most recent UNO Financial Affidavit on page 2, section 2.

 SEVIS is the Student and Exchange Visitor Information System.
 All exchange visitors (J-1 visas), and their dependents (J-2 visas) are required to register and pay a fee to the United States government.
 Once you have applied, read more in SEVIS & Immigration.